 Make it Better

-Who says you have to replace that carpet exactly the same as it was?
-Why not add that tile that you have been wanting for so long?
+Who says you have to replace that old carpet with the exact same product?
+Why not add that tile that you’ve had on your wishlist?
 When you restore your damaged property, the sky is the limit on what materials you choose to use.
 Typically, an insurance adjuster will come to assess the damages to the home at the time of disaster.
 However, the check is yours to restore your home the way you want.
-Although, depending on the extent of your remodeling, there may be some out-of-pocket costs, you will save in the end because of the payment from your homeowner’s insurance.
+Although, depending on the extent of your remodeling, there may be some out-of-pocket costs, you can use the payment from your homeowners insurance and save in the end.

-When you decide to remodel during the restoration process you will end up saving time.
+Remodeling during the restoration process can end up saving you a lot of time.
 The inconvenience of any renovation project can become a nuisance.
 Stepping over loose two-by-fours or looking at exposed piping can be annoying and downright ugly.
 Why not kill two birds with one stone?
 Save yourself some time and remodel during the restoration.

 A Little Goes A Long Way

-If you want to change the look of your home but don’t want to spend the extra cost on top of the restoration, do some little things to enhance your space in a big way.
-Depending on the room, there are several ways to change the overall appearance of your home.
-A can of paint can go a long way.
-New sink and shower fixtures can turn a bathroom from drab to fab instantly.
-If your kitchen cabinets are salvageable after a kitchen fire, paint the cabinets to cover smoke damage and put your money into a new countertop.
+If you want to change the look of your home but don’t want to spend the extra cost on top of the restoration, you can do some little things to enhance your space in a big way.
+Something as simple as a can of paint and new fixtures can go a long way in any room.
 You don’t have to knock down walls or rebuild rooms to make a big change to your home’s design.
 If you aren’t sure where to start, we can help!
 We work with a professional design studio that is knowledgable in all of the current trends, colors, and finishes.